mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group.md

 ---
 title: ActivationGroup class
-description: Provides the facilities to organize the instances of programs and service programs into related groups.
+description: "Provides the facilities to organize the instances of programs and service programs into related groups. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Provides the facilities to organize the instances of programs and service programs into related groups.